 Washington, D.C.

-The ease with which Chris was able to set aside her domestic responsibilities and step back in front of the glaring lights of a portable TV camera came as no surprise to anyone had worked with her.
+The ease with which Chris was able to set aside her domestic responsibilities and step back in front of the glaring lights of a portable TV camera came as no surprise to anyone who had worked with her.
 When asked by Keith Hogan, a correspondent for the Washington Times she’d often collaborated with in the past, how she managed to hop from one to the other, Chris gave her hair a quick toss and smiled.
 “It’s not all that difficult, really.
-Knowing I’d be a nervous wreck if I worried about what the kids were up to, I simply set all thought of home and hearth aside and focus on the assignment.
-When I’m in the field, from the moment I wake up in the morning until I’m too exhausted to go on any more, I throw myself into whatever it is I’m support to be covering.”
+Knowing I’d be a nervous wreck if I worried about what the kids were up to, I simply set all thoughts of home and hearth aside to focus on the assignment.
+When I’m in the field, from the moment I wake up in the morning until I’m too exhausted to go on any more, I throw myself into whatever it is I’m covering.”

 “Yeah, right,” Hogan snickered.
 “Here,” he added as he brought his right hand up and pointed its index finger toward her.
 “Pull my finger and tell me another one.”